xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

     - Extract the new user ID from the response.

     > Notes:
-    > * If you change the user information in the **Variables** tab of the test case, make sure to change the verification snippets in the **Verification** tab of the POST request accordingly for a successful verfication.
-For example, if you change the age of the user to `10`, then make sure to change the verification of the `age` element to `10`.
+    > * If you change the user information in the **Variables** tab of the test case, make sure to change the verification snippets in the **Verification** tab of the POST request accordingly for successful verification.
+For example, if you change the user's age to `10`, then make sure to change the verification of the `age` element to `10`.
       > <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/api-sample-prj/KS-API-Matching-value-for-verification.png" width="100%" alt="A successful verification">

       **<details><summary>Click to view the test script</summary>**